-Walden University and America’s Premiere Online University are registered trademarks of Walden University, LLC.
-A higher degree.
-A higher purpose. is a trademark of Laureate Education, Inc. Elements of this website are protected by trade dress and other laws, and this website and its contents may not be copied or imitated in any way without the express written consent of Walden University.
+Walden University and Education for Good are registered trademarks of Walden University, LLC.
+Elements of this website are protected by trade dress and other laws, and this website and its contents may not be copied or imitated in any way without the express written consent of Walden University.

 The materials and information you find on the Walden University website are provided “as is,” without warranty of any kind, either express or implied, including without limitation any warranty for information, services, or products provided through or in connection with the Walden University website and any implied warranties of merchantability, fitness for a particular purpose, expectation of privacy, or non-infringement.
 Some jurisdictions do not allow the exclusion of implied warranties, so the above exclusion may not apply to you.
 This disclaimer of liability applies to any damages or injury caused by any failure of performance, error, omission, interruption, deletion, defect, delay in operation or transmission, computer virus, communication line failure, theft or destruction, or unauthorized access to, alteration of, or use of record, whether for breach of contract, tortious behavior, negligence, or under any other cause of action.
 You specifically acknowledge that Walden University is not liable for any defamatory, offensive, infringing or illegal materials or conduct, or that of third parties contained on the Walden University website, and Walden University reserves the right to remove such materials from the Walden University website without liability.
 Walden University reserves the right to update its policies at any time.
 Please visit this page often to obtain the updated version.

-© 2003–2016 Walden University, LLC. and Laureate Education, Inc. All rights reserved.
+© 2003–2021 Walden University, LLC. and Adtalem Global Education.
+All rights reserved.
 The contents of the Walden University website pages, including, but not limited to, text, graphics, and icons, are copyrighted materials owned or controlled by Walden University and contain Walden University’s name, trademarks, service marks, and trade names.
 You may download one copy of these materials on any single computer and print a copy of the materials for your use in learning about, evaluating, or acquiring Walden University services or products.
 No other permission is granted to you to print, copy, reproduce, distribute, transmit, upload, download, store, display in public, alter, or modify these materials.

 Walden University respects intellectual property rights, including rights in the copyrighted materials of the institution, its students, faculty, and third parties.
 Walden University has implemented a comprehensive policy to help protect those rights and to comply with United States Copyright Law and the U.S. Higher Education Act’s peer-to-peer file sharing provisions.
 Strict compliance with Walden University’s policies is required of all Walden University students and employees.
 Walden University’s policies are reviewed annually to determine their effectiveness.